National Dairy Development Board

-The National Dairy Development Board (NDDB) is a statutory body set up by an Act of the Parliament of India.
-It is under the ownership of the Ministry of Fisheries, Animal Husbandry and Dairying of the Government of India.
+The National Dairy Development Board (NDDB) is a statutory body set up by an Act of the Parliament of India and an Institution of National Importance.
+It is under administrative control of the Ministry of Fisheries, Animal Husbandry and Dairying of the Government of India.
 The main office is in Anand, Gujarat with regional offices throughout the country.
-NDDB's subsidiaries include Indian Dairy Machinery Company Limited, Mother Dairy and Indian Immunologicals Limited, Hyderabad.
-The Board was created to finance and support producer-owned and controlled organisations.
+NDDB's subsidiaries include Indian Dairy Machinery Company Ltd (IDMC), Mother Dairy and Indian Immunologicals Limited, Hyderabad, NDDB Dairy Services, NDDB Mrida Ltd., NDDB CALF Ltd. The Board was created to finance and support producer-owned and controlled organisations.
 Its programmes and activities seek to strengthen farmer cooperatives and support national policies that are favourable to the growth of such institutions.
 Cooperative principles and cooperative strategies are fundamental to the board's efforts.

 Meenesh Shah was appointed the Chairman of NDDB in 2021.

 Establishment

 The NDDB was founded by Dr. Verghese Kurien in 1965.
 The prime minister of India at that time, Lal Bahadur Shastri, wished to replicate the success of the Kaira Cooperative Milk Producers' Union (Amul) across India.
 Kurien had been instrumental in Amul's success, where he had instituted a producer-run, democratic farmers' cooperative model.
 Until this time, India's own dairy industry was limited in its capacity and dominated by traders who set pricing.
 Marginal milk producers reaped little reward in this system, and the country's foreign exchange was expended in European and New Zealand dairy industries, purchasing dairy imports to fill the shortfall.

 Between the start of the NDDB's landmark project in 1970, Operation Flood and its founder's retirement in 1998, India quadrupled its milk production, with the board's technical and organisational support.
 By then India had 81,000 dairy cooperatives, formed with the assistance of NDDB on their "Amul" pattern.
 In 1998, India became the largest milk producer in the world, when its output surpassed that of the United States.
 The country remains a major dairy-producing nation.